Pharmacy Workforce Wellness

 Canada’s first national pharmacy-based mental health and resilience campaign

-CPhA launched the Pharmacy Workforce Wellness initiative to address the core causes driving stress and burnout in the profession, and identify solutions and strategies aimed at minimizing the impact of the pandemic and its effect on the pharmacy workforce.
+CPhA launched the Pharmacy Workforce Wellness initiative to help understand the core causes driving stress and burnout in the profession, and identify solutions and strategies aimed at minimizing the impact of the pandemic and its effect on the pharmacy workforce.

 79% of pharmacy professionals are at risk of burnout

-The capacity of pharmacy teams has been stretched throughout the pandemic.
-With the high workloads and staffing challenges we are seeing pressures on our workforce like never before.
-Pharmacy teams have taken on a lot to help carry us through the pandemic and it has become clear that their unwavering commitment to meet the increased public demand for their knowledge and services has put their own wellness at risk.
+Since the onset of the COVID-19 pandemic, high workloads and staffing challenges have put pressure on our workforce like never before.
+Pharmacy teams have taken on a lot to help their patients, communities and our health system, and it has become clear that their unwavering commitment to meet the increased public demand for their knowledge and services has put their own wellness at risk.

-“Canada’s pharmacy teams have proudly taken on a huge role in our pandemic response, they’ve remained a steadfast resource for their communities and have become a leading provider of COVID-19 vaccinations and guidance.
+“Canada’s pharmacy teams have proudly taken on new roles since the pandemic, such as becoming Canada’s leading provider of COVID-19 and flu vaccinations and expanding primary care services to address gaps in community care.
 But the unrelenting demands, coupled with added administrative burdens and staffing challenges have pushed us to a tipping point.”

 Dr. Danielle Paes